Updated: June 29, 2006

 You may want to read about how to install Windows XP in general and as a guest OS

 inside VMware Player in particular.
 You can read about my success with Caesar III in detail.
 You can also read my game review.
-You can read about Open TTD how to install and play and the separate review.
+You can read about Open TTD how to install and play as well as the separate game review.
 And then I got bold.
 Caesar III was a game released around 1998.

 Transport Tycoon Deluxe dates back to 1994.
 How about going even further back in time?
 How about DOS?